Sustainsys/Saml2/.github/ISSUE_TEMPLATE/bug_report.md

 If you have found a bug that you think might be security related, please *DO NOT OPEN A PUBLIC ISSUE*.
 Send an e-mail to security@sustainsys.com instead.
 Normally you should get a response by the next business day.

 ## Non Security Issues
+Please note that only *critical* compatibility fixes, such as when major browsers change behaviour, are fixed in 1.X or 2.X versions.

 ### Information needed
 1. What nuget packages are you using